 In Austria, the “Limited” is not known so much and is confronted with a certain suspicion among public authorities and business partners.
 There is a higher risk of undercapitalization, the minimum capital being so low.
 Registration in the Austrian Company Register may take long.
 The current costs are higher because of the company’s “double residence” in England and Austria.
 The company is subject to English and Austrian law alike.

 There are no legal forms that are good or bad in abstract terms – there only are legal forms that are “suitable” or “not suitable” for your business in concrete terms.
 It is all about your business – therefore, companies should not be established over various internet agencies without availing of specific consulting.
 Even before a company is established, sound and comprehensive legal and tax consulting will be indispensable for success, in particular when it comes to avoiding later aha experiences (“light bulb moments”) right from the beginning.
+Our consulting for the Limited will provide you with tailored information on the advantages and disadvantages if you are interested in a “Limited” model.
+It is not free of charge.
+Still it will pay off, in any case.

 We have represented “Limited`s” and “Limited & Co KG´s” to our client’s utmost satisfaction for many years.
 We will also be pleased to take over permanent representation of your “Limited”.
 And we will also support you in establishing your “Limited” by bringing you together with our partners.
 This will enable you to find exactly the interlocutors you are looking for – the Foundation Agency or Secretary just as much as the Austrian notary.